San Diego Wrongful Termination Attorneys

 Sometimes, speaking up against an employer can be difficult.
 But it's important to expose any unjust and unlawful treatment in the workplace not only to get the justice you deserve but also to prevent such behavior from occurring in the future.
 At the Law Office of George Gedulin, we are prepared to go up against your employer and seek a fair result on your behalf.

 Regardless of how complex your case may seem, we can fight to protect your rights.
-Get started by calling us at (858) 281-4605 or submitting an online contact form.
+Get started by calling our San Diego wrongful termination lawyers at (858) 281-4605 or submitting an online contact form.